 - Ensure that the optimal governance structure and compliance activities (such as handling waivers) are associated with Enterprise Architecture compliance.

 - Oversee Enterprise Architecture implementation and ongoing refinement activities.

 - Serve as the point of contact for all things relating to Enterprise Architecture.

 - Collaborate with program/project teams to reconcile solutions to architecture.

 - Identify organizational requirements for the resources, structures and cultural changes necessary to support the Enterprise Architecture.

 - Oversee the effective communication of all Enterprise Architecture artifacts.

 - Assess and communicate the successes and business value of Enterprise Architecture to key stakeholders.

-The Chief Enterprise Architect Program including Individual Performance Coaching is offered as a 35 days training program that runs across 7 individual sessions of 5 days each, and is designed and accredited by the Global University Alliance.
+The Chief Enterprise Architect Program including Individual Performance Coaching is offered as a 35 days training program that runs across 7 individual sessions of 5 days each, and is designed and certified by the Global University Alliance.